 The ingredients are listed here.

-According to the FDA, ethanolamine may also be contaminated with diethanolamine (DEA) that is linked with cancer in lab animals.
-In fact, Ethanolamine is rated 5-6 depending on usage (10 being the most toxic) in the Skin Deep database, while ammonia is rated 4-6.
-So in this case, according to the EWG database, Madison Reed actually replaced ammonia with something even more toxic!
-(Not yay.
-Boo, even.)
+According to the FDA, ethanolamine may also be contaminated with diethanolamine (DEA), which is linked with cancer in lab animals.
+In fact, ethanolamine is rated 5-6 depending on usage (10 being the most toxic) in the Skin Deep database, while ammonia is rated 4-6.
+So in this case, according to the EWG database, Madison Reed actually replaced ammonia with something potentially more toxic!

-When I did more research for the Permanent Hair Color Rating List, I found is that “there is limited evidence that ethanolamine is a teratogen in animals.
-Until further testing has been done, it should be treated as a possible teratogen in humans.” (source) (Teratogens are agents that interfere with fetus development.)
+There is also limited evidence that ethanolamine is a teratogen in animals.
+New Jersey Department of Health states that “[u]ntil further testing has been done, it should be treated as a possible teratogen in humans.” (source) (Teratogens are chemicals that interfere with fetus development.)

 The only improvement is that ethanolamine might not smell as strongly as ammonia.

-Madison Reed apparently uses 2-methylresorcinol to help impart color to hair.
-It is rated much better than resorcinol in the Skin Deep Database – it is only a 4.
+Madison Reed apparently uses 2-methylresorcinol to help impart color to hair instead of resorcinol.
+2-methylresorcinol is rated in the Skin Deep Database much more favorably – it is only a 4 as opposed to resorcinol’s rating of 8.
 However, the EWG notes that there is not enough data around this substance and data gaps are a concern, so the EWG may revise its rating at some point as new data becomes available.

 And about parabens in the Madison Reed hair dye…